leeper/designcourse/Assignments/ProblemSet2.md

 ## Your Task

- 1. Consider the concept of ``terrorism''.
+ 1. Consider the concept of "terrorism".
 Using the classical approach to concept definition, provide a dictionary definition of this concept.
 Are there any (approximate) synonyms or antonyms for this concept?
 If so, list them and briefly describe why they those labels are (or are not) appropriate labels for this concept.

  2. Using the family resemblance approach, list the essential, constitutive dimensions of this concept.
 These should be necessary and/or sufficient features.